 Of all the patients who had suffered a heart attack, people who were married were 14% more likely to survive this fatal event than the people who were single.
 Married patients with high blood pressure had a 10% higher survival rate than non-married patients.
 Married participants who had high cholesterol had a 16% higher survival rate and the married individuals suffering from diabetes had a 14% higher survival chance.

-According to lead author Paul Carter, “Marriage, and having a spouse at home, is likely to offer emotional and physical support on a number of levels ranging from encouraging patients to live healthier lifestyles, helping them to cope with the condition and helping them to comply with their medical treatments”.
 He also made a statement that “Our findings suggest that marriage is one way that patients can receive support to successfully control their risk factors for heart disease, and ultimately survive with them."
 He added, “The nature of a relationship is important and there is a lot of evidence that stress and stressful life events, such as divorce, are linked to heart disease,” Stating further, “With this in mind, we also found that divorced patients with high blood pressure or a previous heart attack had lower survival rates than married patients with the same condition.”
 Researchers and scientists suggested that doctors provide all the necessary support to people who are at the risk of heart disease by giving patients’ spouse, family and friends proper tools to assist them in recovery.
 They also encouraged for the patients to undergo rehabilitation courses, support groups, and holistic treatments.

 |Also Read:||1.
 11 Expert Tips for Making Relationship Sexier!|